katilp/opendata-howto-docker-pre-exercise/_episodes/02-installing-docker.md

 > Note that WSL2 can take around an hour to install.
 {: .testimonial}

+If you are new to Linux bash shell, you should first follow [the tutorial on shell environment](https://swcarpentry.github.io/shell-novice/).
+Make sure that you are familiar with the directory structure and that you know how to create and remove directories and how to create files and save them to a specific directory.
+Make also sure that you have an editor with which you are confortable.
+A common choice is VS Code, but you can use any other editor.

 ## Testing

 As you walk through their documentation, you will eventually come to a point where you will